Melechuga/leadership-training/index.md

 ### Why Lean Data Practices?

-Lean Data Practices (“LDP”) are a technique to manage data.
+Lean Data Practices (“LDP”) are a technique to manage data, help you build trust with members and reduces operational risk.
 You don’t need an engineering degree or a dedicated budget to apply LDP.
 All you need is a commitment from your organization to think through data decisions thoughtfully.
-The pay-off?
-LDP helps you build trust with members and reduces operational risk.

 **Increased Trust**<br/>
 Members are much less likely to take actions or use services of organizations they don’t trust.
 Once trust is lost, it is hard -- and sometimes impossible -- to regain.